 What is travel hacking?
 It’s the way to get the most out of your credit card rewards to fund your vacations.
-We like to use a few specific credit cards between my husband and myself to maximize the amount we can spend on our flights.
+We like to use a few specific credit cards between my husband and myself to maximize the amount spend on our flights and hotels.
 Prior to becoming Disney Travel Agents.
-We went 7 times in 8 years.
+We went to Disney 7 times in 8 years.
 (Our oldest child is 8 years old.)
 In 2019, we went twice.
 How does 2 middle-class Nebraskans (402 is our area code, hence our name) travel that much?
 Let me detail it below:

 Chase Sapphire Preferred

-- Click Here If you use our link, we get points too.
-Which translates into more flexibility for trip bonuses for you from us.
+- Click Here If you use our credit card link, we get points too, which translates into more flexibility for trip bonuses for you from us.

 - Our typical trip to Disney is one week at an All-Star Resort, 5 park days and the dining plan.
 You are usually looking at ~$4,000.

-- When we book our Disney trip, we receive our 50,000 points plus 2 points per $1 (because it’s travel) then we have $500 + ready to spend on airfare for our next trip or (if there is availability) for the trip we just booked.
+- When we book our Disney trip, we receive our 60,000 points plus 2 points per $1 (because it’s travel) then we have $600 + ready to spend on airfare for our next trip or if there is availability for the trip we just booked.

 - The BEST part is Chase’s Travel cancellation policy.

-- The $95 annual fee is waived for the first year.
-(Put a reminder on your calendar to cancel the card and move your points to another card.)
+- The $95 annual fee is no longer waived for the first year.
+(Put a reminder on your calendar to cancel the card after the first year and move your points to another card.)
+The annual fee is worth the cost since they increased the card to give you 60,000 points.

 - The goal is to get 1 point to equal 1 cent.